RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 ## Deploying the Contract (Local Node)

-We have now seen how to deploy to the testnet, let us also see how we can deploy the contract to a local node.
+We have now seen how to deploy our contract to the testnet, let us also see how we can deploy the contract to a local node.

 There are two types of Fuel networks that can be run: